-As the major hub for Suffolk, living in Ipswich is a fantastic option.
+As the major hub for Suffolk, living in Ipswich is a fantastic option for buyers in 2021.

 The town is certainly not the most garish or extravagant location in the UK.

 But don’t be fooled, Ipswich is not dull, in fact, it is Suffolk’s liveliest town!

 Reinvented by investment in its extremely popular waterfront region as well as the introduction of the University of Suffolk in 2007.

 One of the fastest-growing economies in the UK, Ipswich is certainly making a name for itself and is emerging as one of the best places to live in the country in 2021.